RS1 Maps

 2. Select a map

-The service supports selecting two maps, one main and the other as a base, which is shown below the main one.
-This way, you can modify options such as opacity and blending mode (which I'll talk about later), as well as taking advantage of maps with a transparent background to be able to see two overlapping maps at the same time.
+The service supports selecting up to three map layers (in addition to those you add with "Add external map"): a base map (which is displayed below the rest) and up to two additional maps.
+This allows you to modify options such as opacity and blend mode (which I'll talk about later), as well as take advantage of maps with transparent backgrounds so you can see multiple maps superimposed at once.

 2.2.
 Select simple maps

-Selecting a map from the list is very simple: just select the “Select a map” menu, navigate through the different categories and select the desired map.
-Then, click on the green icon with a map to show it in the viewer.
-The name of the selected map will appear below the selection menu.
-Next to the name there is an information button to show more details of the selected map.
+Selecting a map from the list is very simple: just access the main menu, click on the name of the map currently displayed, browse through the different categories and select the desired map.
+Next to the name of the selected maps there is an information button to show more details about it.
+Below it there is an opacity control.

 You can move around the map just like with any other map application: drag with your finger to move the map or make a pinch gesture to zoom in or out (you can also use the mouse wheel or double click).